PuertoRicoDayTrips.comSponsered by Coqui's Hideaway - www.CoquisHideaway.com

 La Marquesa Forest park

 Upon arriving at the park, the guard at the gate told us where to park.
 There are clean bathrooms and water fountains just beyond the parking lot.
-We then went to the information booth and got an information sheet (all in Spanish) and a map.
-The employee told us about the park and that there are great views at the observation tower.
-You can walk or take the free trolley up to the tower.
+We then went to the information booth, paid of entrance and got an information sheet (all in Spanish) and a map.
+You can walk or take the free trolley up to the tower and then to the other features of the park (like the aviary, zip line course and butterfly house).
+There is also a funicular (think a ski lift gondola) you can take up to the top.

 We got on the trolley, which took us up the hill.
-It stopped once along the way at a look-out point and a picture spot (a man-made waterfall).
-Where they let us out at the end of the road, there are bathrooms, a play ground and covered picnic tables.
-In the future, this road will continue to the aviary, butterfly house, gift shop and cafeteria.
-They have a large mural up showing the plans and what it will look like when complete — it looks nice!
+It stops along the way at a look-out point and a picture spot (a man-made waterfall) and again at the observation tower area, where there are bathrooms, a play ground and covered picnic tables.
+The road continues to the aviary, butterfly house, gift shop and cafeteria.

-To get to the observation tower, you need to walk uphill.
+Once you get off the trolley for the observation tower, you need to walk uphill.
 Just a little ways up, you pass another playground and tables.
 It then starts to get to be a pretty steep walk for about 1000 feet.
 Take your time.
 There are no benches along the way.
 But at the base of the tower there is another playground and picnic tables.

 La Marquesa Forest park

 The views from the tower are very nice.
-From the top, you could see (in the distance) the Phase 2 building construction, which they are making very good progress on.
+From the top, you could see the aviary pavilion.

 The viewing platform up on the tower is at 1066 feet above sea level, so you could see a distant San Juan, the northern shore, a few other towns and all the lovely mountains that run through the middle of Puerto Rico.
 You are above the tree tops.
 There was a strong wind the day we went — very refreshing!